benmerkys/interview-help/interview-prep-guide.md

 | Azure | Entra ID, RBAC, Managed Identities | Azure AD pod identity / workload identity |
 | GCP   | IAM Roles, Workload Identity       | Annotate SA to bind GCP IAM role          |

-#### 🛠️ Interview Tip:

-> "We used IRSA to give our Kubernetes pods temporary access to S3 buckets using scoped IAM policies, reducing the need for static secrets."

 ### 🧪 Secrets Management

 #### 📘 What It Is: